hun756/CQuery/README.md

 <br>

 ### What is the difference ?
-Cheerp is a compiler, Jquery is a library which which written in javascript.
+Cheerp is a compiler, Jquery is a library which written in javascript.
-    Cquery compiled in Cherpd and generated native javascript output:
+Cquery compiled in Cheerp and generated native javascript output:

 <br>